wiseman-timelord/DisableSatanInside-10/README.md

 Status: Working

 ### Description
 This is a simple program to disable all Windows 10 services related to Active Directory, that are not specifically required for, Internet or Games or Media.
 I have tested it, and my, Laptop and Desktop, seemed ok, and could connect to wireless network to use internet fine.
-This program is one of those things you would do last when installing a windows 10 computer, probably after using privacy programs, as well as, my other program AntiMsSpyware.
+This program is one of those things you would do last when installing a windows 10 computer, probably after using (multiple) privacy related programs, as well as, my other program [AntiMsVirus](https://github.com/wiseman-timelord/AntiMsVirus).
 My own philosophy is people should be using, Windows 10 based PC for the Games/Media/Offline and Ubuntu 24.10 for Work/Web.
-See below in preview if you are interested in which services are affected, and do it manually if you want some of them.
+See below in preview if you are interested in which services are affected, and do it manually if you only want some of the tweaks.

 ### Features
 - Glorified menu with simple interface.